antonbosss/fantastic-bassoon/Delegation Guide.md

 ---

 ## Delegate Transaction Execution
+At this point, the configuration of the delegate is complete.
+Further transactions need to be executed by the delegate.
 Morpheus-Lumerin Compute architecture based on proxy contracts.
 This means that users cannot call all protocol methods through the block explorer.
 For that we need to use:
 a) console